Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Romans 11:34

-"Sheen" (ש) is an image of teeth in the sense of chewing, consuming, devouring, and digesting.
+"Sheen" (ש), the twenty-first letter of the Hebrew Aleph-Bet, is an image of teeth communicating the idea of chewing, consuming, devouring, and digesting.

-The Hebrew word for fire is "esh" spelled with an "aleph" and "sheen" (אש").
-The "aleph" indicates strength, and the "sheen" represents the idea of devouring so we can see that fire is a strong devourer.
+The Hebrew word for "fire" is "esh."
+It is spelled with an "aleph" and "sheen" (אש).
+The "aleph" indicates something strong, and the "sheen" represents the idea of devouring, so we can see that fire is a strong devourer.
+The book of Deuteronomy uses this imagery to express a similar quality of God.

-This verse is about God being a jealous God who wants every single part of us and does not wish to share us with anything in terms of worship.
-It gives us a view of God's intense passion for us.
+The above verse is about God being jealous for us—not wishing to share us with anything else that would ultimately destroy and separate us from Him forever.
+The consuming fire gives us a view of God's intense love and passion for us.

-Shalom itself comes with an interesting pictograph revelation that is relative to what our Prince of Peace has done for us.
+Shalom itself comes with a thought-provoking pictograph revelation relative to what our Prince of Peace has done for us.

 Shalom is spelled "Sheen", "lamed", "vav", and "mem".